OfficeDev/Microsoft-Teams-Samples/samples/app-installation-using-qr-code/csharp/README.md

 # Install app using barcode sample

-This sample demos app installation using QR code.

-The user can Generate a new QR code (contains app id information) and then use Install action to scan and then install the app.
+This C# sample illustrates the process of installing Microsoft Teams apps via QR code scanning.
+Users can generate a QR code containing the app ID, making installation straightforward while leveraging features such as bot interaction, Teams SSO, adaptive cards, task modules, and media permissions.

 `Currently, Microsoft Teams support for QR or barcode scanner capability is only available for mobile clients`.